 The vast majority of people with HAE have a genetic defect that causes a deficiency in the plasma protein called C1-Inhibitor.
 HAE is also seen in people who have normal levels of C1-Inhibitor, however, genetic defects in other genes cause their angioedema.

-HAE is hereditary, and children have a 50% chance of inheriting HAE if one of the parents has the disease.
+HAE is hereditary and children have a 50% chance of inheriting HAE if one of their parents has the condition.
 However, the absence of a family history does not rule out the diagnosis of HAE, as scientific reports indicate that as many as 25% of HAE cases result from a spontaneous mutation of the C1-Inhibitor gene at conception.
 Children of people with HAE may also inherit the condition.

 HAE is considered a very rare disease, and occurs in about 1 in 10,000 to 1 in 50,000 people.
 Type I is the most common, accounting for approximately 85 percent of cases.
 Type II occurs in approximately 15 percent of cases.
 There is no data regarding the incidence of HAE with Normal C1-Inhibitor, however, expert scientists believe that the population represents a small subset of people who suffer with HAE.

 While some attacks appear to be spontaneous, some of the more common causes of HAE attacks are:

 People with HAE have also reported swelling in extremities following:

 MOST cases of angioedema or swelling are NOT HAE or C1-Inhibitor deficiency.